mr-saoirse/funkyprompt/README.md

 - How do you guide complex multi-hop Q&A or goal following?
 - How do you evaluate agents over the data in your playground?

-We think the answer to all these questions is simple; _types_.
+We think the answer to all these questions is simple; _types_ and query planning.
 What we do not believe in are new stacks and excessive time spent prompt engineering.

 ## Types

-So how is it that types solve all our problems.
+So how is it that types solve all our problems and how do you build the core query planner?

 1. Objects are the way to encapsulate metadata, fields and functions.
 It has been like this in software engineering for some time now.
 Turns out, function calling which is a big part of agentic/rag can benefit from organize functions into types
 2. functions have doc-strings - doc-strings are prompts